Edb83/penny-for-your-thoughts/README.md

 ## Disclaimer

-This site was developed for educational purposes but will be used as envisaged once the remaining features have been implemented
+This site was developed for educational purposes but will likely be put to real world use once the remaining features have been implemented according to client's wishes.